Updated 13 May 2021

-We know that social workers are working harder than ever in the difficult conditions caused by the Covid-19 pandemic.
-New legislation has been brought in, remote working is the norm and the complex issues families face are being heightened by financial insecurity and the stresses of lockdown.
+We know that social workers have worked harder than ever in the difficult conditions caused by the Covid-19 pandemic.
+Remote working has become the norm, legislation and guidance subject to change and the complex issues families face have been heightened by financial insecurity and the stresses of lockdown.

-The Community Care Inform team are producing a weekly podcast series, Learn on the Go, to support social workers in these stressful times, to ensure that you get the information and advice you need.
+As we come out of lockdown towards a new normal, many of these issues will continue to shape practice.
+The Community Care Inform team has produced a podcast series, Learn on the Go, to support social workers in these stressful times, to ensure that you get the information and advice you need.
 These are free to listen to and are typically under 20 minutes long, to help you fit them into your working day.

 Home and online visits